IndiaCFG3/team-13/README.md

 * Werkzeug==1.0.1

-## Acknowledgement, Author and Licensing
+## Acknowledgement, Authors and Licensing
-For the project, I give credit to
+For the project, we are thankful to

 1.  https://comtrade.un.org/data, [FAO](http://www.fao.org/home/en/), [Our World In Data](http://www.fao.org/home/en/) for the dataset
 2. JP Morgan Chase for providing the necessary guidance for this project